One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: Experiments

-\paragraph{Impact of Interaction Timing} We analyze how interaction timing affects performance, focusing on Gemini-2.5-Pro and Llama-4-Maverick, which show proactive interaction behavior and large gains.
-Beyond the autonomous (None) and fully interactive (All) settings, we introduce three restricted modes that allow a single interaction in one module: Planning, Research Loop, or Generation.
+We further analyze interaction timing using Gemini-2.5-Pro and Llama-4-Maverick, which exhibit proactive interaction behavior and large interaction gains.
+Beyond the autonomous (None) and fully interactive (All) settings, we evaluate three variants that allow interaction only during Planning, Research Loop, or Generation.

-As shown in Table~\ref{tab:interactive_timing}, interaction at any stage improves over the autonomous baseline, confirming the broad utility of user feedback.
-However, interaction timing matters: early-stage interaction, especially during Planning, consistently yields larger gains than later intervention, highlighting the importance of early intent alignment.
-Full-lifecycle interaction achieves the best overall performance, demonstrating the advantage of continuous alignment over one-shot clarification.
-Yet, Llama-4-Maverick exhibits mild instability, with fully interactive settings underperforming Planning-only on some metrics.
-This suggests that while early guidance is critical, the capability to manage frequent, multi-turn interactions varies among models.
+Table~\ref{tab:interactive_timing} shows that interaction at any stage improves over the autonomous baseline, confirming the general utility of user feedback.
+However, early-stage interaction, especially during Planning, consistently yields larger gains than later intervention, highlighting the importance of early intent alignment.
+Full-lifecycle interaction achieves the best overall performance, demonstrating the benefit of continuous alignment.

+At the same time, Llama-4-Maverick exhibits mild instability, where fully interactive settings underperform Planning-only on several metrics.
+This suggests that while interaction is generally beneficial, effectively managing frequent multi-turn feedback remains a model-dependent capability.